IBM/full-temperature-wallet-solution/README.md

 - The client communicates with the signature server through RestAPI.
 Note that for a production environment, TLS certificate verification is also required.
 - Because the signature server is deployed in HPVS in the form of a black box, the log information is sent to logDNA through the intranet to collect and visualize the logs.
 - The signing server communicates with HPCS through the GREP11 API.
 Note that for a production environment, MTLS mutual certificate verification is also required.
-- Encrypted key is persisted in to DB for MySQL.
+- Encrypted key is persisted in to DB.
 - IAM authenticates access and control permissions.
 - The VPC's security group and Network ACL control intranet communication on the network.
 - All communications are within the intranet.